 What to see and do in February

 As winter tightens its grip across our region and our nature reserves transform into enchanting wonderlands, our 40 wildlife sites offer a haven for outdoor enthusiasts and those seeking solace in nature.
 Whether you are looking to take a crisp stroll around Mere Sands Wood or go stargazing at Brockholes, we’ve got you covered!
-Below we recommend some of our top pics for what you can see and do in February.
+Below we recommend some of our top picks for what you can see and do in February.

 Mere Sands Wood by Charlotte Varela